What are the physical signs in the last weeks or days?

-Fluid retention can be treated with water tablets called diuretics, which reduce swelling.
-However, frequent trips to the toilet may become a problem if you feel breathless and have difficulty moving about.
-Speak to your health care team if you or the person you care for needs a urinal or commode.
+- Fluid retention can be treated with water tablets called diuretics.
+These reduce swelling.
+Frequent trips to the toilet may become a problem if you feel breathless and have difficulty moving about.
+Ask your health care professional about using a urinal or commode.
 Catheters are tubes that allow urine to pass from the bladder out of the body.
 They can be useful in end of life care, but there are risks of complications including infection and discomfort.

 Loss of appetite is a common issue and is often a natural part of the disease process.
 A little of what you fancy can help increase the amount you eat, bring you pleasure and ultimately boost quality of life.
 If you find swallowing difficult, choose softer, moister foods.